Mainstream foster carers

-Tier 3 carers are specialist carers who look after children and young people who display challenging behaviours.
-Tier 3 carers have specific experience and skills relevant to the role.
+Tier 3 carers are specialist carers who have the skills and experience to look after children and young people who display challenging behaviours.